Heart and Hand Fund

 Dear Friends:

-With the TV, newspapers and radio full of the war over Kosova, I'd like to share one way we as individuals can help the ethnic Albanians.
+With the TV, newspapers and radio full of the war over Kosova, I'd like

 The war has particular immediacy for me because of my friendship with Igballe (Igo) Rogova.
 I met Igo almost a year and a half ago at a Global Fund for Women lunch at which she and her partner, Rachel Wareham, talked about their work in Kosova.
 I'd like to tell you a little about her story.